$5 million reasons to site your engineering firm in Greater Wichita

 IRBs (Industrial Revenue Bonds)

 The City of Wichita and/or Sedgwick County may exempt property financed with IRBs from property taxes for a period of up to ten years.
-Building materials and equipment permanently installed will be exempt from state and local sales taxes.
-Additional information
+Building materials and equipment permanently installed will be exempt from state and local sales taxes subject to local governing body approval.

 Abatement of Property for Economic Development Purposes